-Try to avoid sharp turns in soft sand when in 4wd on Fraser Island as this will dig the tyres in and potentially cause the vehicle to roll.
+Try to avoid sharp turns in soft sand when in 4WD on K'gari as this will dig the tyres in and potentially cause the vehicle to roll.
 It will also put more strain on the axels and potentially cause damage to the driveline.

 18. Watch for Pedestrians

-Fraser Island attracts large amounts of visitors every year and many forget to look left and right before walking over unmarked roads.
+K'gari (Fraser Island) attracts large amounts of visitors every year, and some people many forget to look left and right before walking over unmarked roads.
 Always keep a sharp eye out for pedestrians crossing your path, particularly children and fishermen, which can be hard to see coming through the dense bush.

 19. Talk to the Locals

-Nothing can beat local advice when it comes to driving on Fraser Island.
+Nothing can beat local advice when it comes to driving on K'gari.
 The locals know all the secrets for avoiding trouble hotspots and are always up for a chat!

 20. Don’t Hesitate to Hire

 Are you completely sold on the idea of a 4WD adventure on K'gari but worried about the potential damage to your vehicle?
 Hiring a 4WD is the perfect option for those hoping to drive on the largest sand island in the world and have the freedom to explore without the worry of a potentially expensive repair hanging over their head.